Alpha Mechanical - Cooling & Heating

 Now that we’ve addressed some common causes of a heater blowing cold air and ways to prevent it, you are in a good position to enjoy your heated home throughout the entire winter.
 Remember, the best remedy is prevention, so stay on top of regular maintenance service and inspections.

 If none of these solutions have worked and you’re still asking yourself, “why is the furnace blowing cold air?” give the friendly experts at Alpha Mechanical a ring.
-With over 20 years of experience in the HVAC industry, we assist with a large range of furnace issues in the Sacramento area.
+With more than a decade of experience in the HVAC industry, we assist with a large range of furnace issues in the Sacramento area.
 We offer furnace repair services, installations, replacements, and inspections.

 Don’t hesitate to contact us about your HVAC questions.
 We’re happy to put our expertise to work as we solve your heating issues!